 The Heritage Foundation's collection of glass negatives by Acorn - from which almost all of these pictures were contact-printed by Barb Morgan - was donated by Ray Leard in 1974.
 His late brother George contributed information to this project through his 1959 article in Men's Wear of Canada ("The Leard's of Souris, P.E.I."), and through various entries in the George Leard Papers at the PAPEI.
 The prints of Morley Acorn and W.B.
 Leard's staff were supplied courtesy of Mrs. Ray Leard, Souris.

-Copyright © 2023 Souris Show Hall Foundation Ltd. - All Rights Reserved.
+Copyright © 2024 Souris Show Hall - All Rights Reserved.

 Powered by GoDaddy